Andrzejpopielewicz/Coherent/README.md

   /usr/bin/ticker &

-and switch back to first virtual console
+do not logoff and switch back to first virtual console

   ALT/F1

 You can now use networking.
-To see Your gmail mails enter
+To see want to see Your gmail mails , configure mutt and enter

   mutt -f imaps://imap.gmail.com/INBOX